-Enhance and maintain a complete parks and open space system
+Enhance and maintain a complete parks and open space system.

-- Update the Parks and Recreation Department Master Plan - Promote a broad range of high-quality parks and recreational facilities that meet the needs of Yorkville residents. - Integrate new park and open space elements whereever feasible in subdivision development. - Explore establishment of a Yorkville Park District.
+- Promote a broad range of high-quality parks and recreational facilities that meet the needs of Yorkville residents. - Integrate new park and open space elements whereever feasible in subdivision development. - Explore establishment of a Yorkville Park District.